BillCruise/LinearAlgebra/glossary.md

 >
 > | c d |

-If ad - bc != 0, then as is invertible and the quantity ad - bc is called the **determinant** of A. If ad - bc = 0, then as is not invertible.
+If ad - bc != 0, then as is invertible and the quantity ad - bc is called the **determinant** of A. If ad - bc = 0, then A is not invertible.

 If A is an invertible nxn matrix, then for each b in R<sup>n</sup>, the equation Ax = b has the unique solution x = A<sup>-1</sup>b.